tjcw/screensavers/README.md

 a further set of tools which packages it with qemu on a Windows system.

-To use these tools, go to a Microsoft Windows system, install cygwin with the 'mingw' compilers (86_64-w64-mingw32-gcc) and install inno setup.
+To use these tools, go to a Microsoft Windows system, install cygwin with the 'mingw' compilers (x86_64-w64-mingw32-gcc) and install inno setup from https://jrsoftware.org/isinfo.php .
 With these and the contents of the 'packaging' directory you can build a screensaver wrapper for 'qemu', and a package for installation in the usual way for Windows.